ViktorJp/IOCMON/README.md

 staying under the burst threshold).
 Tune both thresholds and the sustained window size here.

-**"I want to watch files/folders for tampering"** → *Filesystem Integrity & Cron Watch* This is the largest section — how often to scan, which folders to watch, and four ways to exclude noise: folder names, file extensions, individual files by absolute path, and (further down) cron jobs known to be re-added legitimately by another tool.
+**"I want to watch files/folders for tampering"** → *Filesystem Integrity & Cron Watch* This is the largest section: how often to scan, which folders to watch, and four ways to exclude noise: folder names, file extensions, individual files by absolute path, and (further down) cron jobs known to be re-added legitimately by another tool.
 Also controls the hash-size cap, automatic quarantine on a malware-hash match, deletion alerts on critical paths, permission-escalation alerts, and the cron-tampering diff itself.